Strands For Trans

 THE MOVEMENT TO CREATE TRANS-FRIENDLY BARBERSHOP & SALONS

-After discovering a pattern of discrimination in the news, Barba Men's Grooming Boutique created Stands for Trans and led the hair industry in supporting the transgender community.
+After discovering a pattern of discrimination against the transgender community in the news, Barba Men's Grooming Boutique created Stands for Trans and led the fight against hate.

 When Haircuts Turn Hateful